Issued: 06/18/09

 7. Responsibilities

-The Affiliated Organization1.
-Use sound fiscal and accounting procedures (e.g., annual audit or university-approved financial review).
-2. Adhere to USC standards of ethics and integrity.
-3. Enter into a memorandum of agreement or other formal agreement with USC.
+Affiliated Organization | Must implement sound fiscal and accounting procedures (e.g., annual audit or USC approved financial review), adhere to USC standards of ethics and integrity, and enter into a memorandum of agreement or other formal agreement with USC. |

-USC Department or Unit sponsoring the potential Affiliated Organization1.
-Consult with the OGC if considering establishing an Affiliated Organization (new or existing entity).
-2. Develop a detailed written proposal for the Affiliated Organization as outlined in the procedure.
-3. Collaborate with the senior USC oversight official and OGC to examine relationships with the Affiliated Organization at least every five years to determine whether to maintain or to terminate the Affiliated Organization’s status.
+USC School, Department or Unit sponsoring the potential Affiliated Organization | Must consult with OGC if considering establishing an Affiliated Organization (new or existing entity), develop a detailed written proposal for the Affiliated Organization as outlined in the Procedures section above, collaborate with the senior USC oversight official and OGC to examine relationships with the Affiliated Organization as needed (and at least every five years) to determine whether to maintain or to terminate the Affiliated Organization’s status. |

-Office of General Counsel1.
-Consult with sponsoring USC department or unit to determine if Affiliated Organization status should be sought.
-2. Review and approve proposals for Affiliated Entities in collaboration with the Comptroller.
-3. Collaborate with the senior oversight official, sponsoring USC department or unit to examine relationships with the Affiliated Organization at least every five years to determine whether to maintain or terminate the Affiliated Organization’s status.
-4. Implement sunsetting processes when Affiliated Organization status is terminated, including providing USC administration with notice of the termination.
-5. Prepare and file corporate organizational documents, including annual state filings.
+Office of General Counsel | Consult with the sponsoring USC school, department, or unit to discuss purpose for seeking Affiliated Organization, review and approve proposals for Affiliated Entities in collaboration with University Finance, Office of the Comptroller or the Health System Finance Office, as appropriate, collaborate with the senior oversight official, sponsoring USC school, department, or unit to examine the relationships with the Affiliated Organization as needed (and at least every five years) to determine whether to maintain or terminate the Affiliated Organization’s status, implement sunsetting processes when Affiliated Organization status is terminated, including providing USC administration with notice of the termination, and prepare and file corporate organizational documents, including annual state filings (note, this does not include business, tax, or regulatory filings required for operating purposes). |

-University Finance, Office of the Comptroller1.
-Review and approve proposals for Affiliated Entities in collaboration with OGC.
-2. Review and approve the Affiliated Organization’s finances annually, if applicable.
+University Finance, Office of the Comptroller | Review and approve (i) proposals for Affiliated Entities in collaboration with OGC and (ii) Affiliated Organization’s finances annually, if applicable. |

-The President; the Provost and Senior Vice President, Academic Affairs or the Senior Vice President, Health Affairs, as appropriate; or the Senior Vice President, Finance and Chief Financial Officer1.
-The establishment of all Affiliated Organizations, as well as their continued status as an Affiliated Organization, is subject to final review and approval by the President; the Provost and Senior Vice President, Academic Affairs or the Senior Vice President, Health Affairs, as appropriate; or the Senior Vice President, Finance and Chief Financial Officer.
+President Provost and Senior Vice President, Academic Affairs Senior Vice President, Health Affairs Senior Vice President, Finance and Chief Financial Officer | The establishment of all Affiliated Organizations, as well as their continued status as an Affiliated Organization, is subject to final review and approval by the President, which may be delegated to either (i) the Provost and Senior Vice President, Academic Affairs or the Senior Vice President, Health Affairs, for Affiliated Organizations related to USC Health System and its subsidiaries and affiliates; or (ii) the Senior Vice President, Finance and Chief Financial Officer. |

 8. Related Information